Ahrefs is a solid tool. I've been a happy user for over 6 years, and I don't plan to stop using it any time soon.

 It does a great job of displaying ranking history over time, and the ability to overlay competitor rankings is a nice touch.

-Screaming Frog SEO Spider is a widely used site auditing tool.
-It comes with an excellent free version, and a reasonably priced (£149 / ~$199 per year) paid version.
+It is a widely used tool which comes with an excellent free version, and a reasonably priced (£149 / ~$199 per year) paid version.
 It is specifically for site auditing, and comes without any other functionality.

 Screaming Frog's SEO Spider does everything that Ahrefs can when it comes to site auditing, plus a bit more:

 - Check page meta tags (character lengths, duplicates, etc.)

 - Check crawl depth and find orphan pages

 It's less intuitive, and certainly less helpful than Ahrefs.
 In Ahrefs, you'll find it easier to navigate, and you'll also find helpful tooltips explaining each issue.

 All things considered though, it's hard not to recommend Screaming Frog.
 The free version is solid, and if you do need the paid version, it's very affordable for a solo user.

 Here's a summary to highlight some potential downsides to be aware of:

 - It only works with Windows, Mac & Ubuntu